 The Energy Regulation and Markets Review: USA

 Energy regulation in the United States is complex, broad and enforced by a variety of federal and state government entities.
-Further, it is continually evolving in response to global, national and regional events, supply–demand balance and other market shifts, political dynamics and priorities, and technological advances.
-As such, this chapter is intended to give an overview of the nature and scope of energy regulation and markets.
+It is continually evolving in response to global, national and regional events, supply–demand balance and other market shifts, political dynamics and priorities, and technological advances.
+As such, this chapter is intended to provide a high-level overview of the nature and scope of energy regulation and markets.

 i The regulators

-Multiple federal and state agencies, departments and other government entities regulate US energy development, the ownership, control and operation of electric energy assets, and natural gas and oil production, gathering, transmission, transportation and distribution, including with respect to the rates, terms and conditions of wholesale and certain retail services, as well as energy market rules.
+Multiple federal and state agencies, departments and other government entities regulate US energy development, the ownership, control and operation of electric energy assets, and natural gas and oil production, gathering, transmission, transportation and distribution.

 The Nuclear Regulatory Commission is an independent federal regulatory agency established by Congress to formulate policies and regulations governing nuclear reactor and materials licensing and safety.
-The Nuclear Regulatory Commission's authority is also granted, and limited, by statutes, including the Atomic Energy Act of 1954, as amended, and the Energy Reorganization Act of 1974, as amended.
+The Nuclear Regulatory Commission's authority is granted, and limited, by statutes amended over time, including the Atomic Energy Act of 1954 and the Energy Reorganization Act of 1974.

 Numerous other federal agencies and departments regulate certain aspects of the US energy industry, including the Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) and Maritime Administration, the Environmental Protection Agency, the Army Corps of Engineers, the Commodity Futures Trading Commission, the Federal Trade Commission and the United States Departments of Agriculture, Interior, State, Commerce and Justice.
 The production and gathering of crude oil and natural gas, the siting and construction of energy facilities (except hydroelectric and natural gas facilities regulated by FERC), and the distribution and retail sale of electric energy and natural gas are generally governed by individual state regulatory agencies.
 In many states, public utility regulation is carried out by public service commissions or public utility commissions (PUCs) or municipal agencies (or both).
 The jurisdiction of these state and local regulatory agencies over energy companies is created by state constitutions and statutes and, like most state regulation in the United States, is also subject to the supremacy of the US government under the United States Constitution and federal statutes, except in certain limited circumstances.